HaniceSun/hanicesun.github.io/resume.md

 - **Splicing-mediated transcript fusion and oncogene activation in multiple cancers**

-With the goal of exploring gene fusion events at the transcriptional level, rather than the traditional genomic level in cancer patients, I reanalyzed both whole exome sequencing (WES) and RNA-Seq data from over 10,000 patients across 33 cancer types from the TCGA project using a negative binomial-based generalized linear model.
-I discovered significant correlations between somatic mutations and the splicing of adjacent genes (transcript fusion) in several cohorts.
-Notably, a mutation within CDKN1A and the splicing between CDKN1A and RAB44 were prominent in bladder, stomach, and skin cancers.
-To establish causality, I collaborated with other labs and introduced the mutation into cell lines using CRISPR/Cas9, successfully reproducing the between-gene splicing and gene activation.
-This was confirmed through RT-PCR, Sanger sequencing, qPCR, and RNA-Seq.
-Further functional and phenotypic assays demonstrated a connection between RAB44 activation and MDM2 upregulation (and consequently, TP53 downregulation).
-I proposed a splicing-mediated readthrough stabilization (SRS) model as a novel mechanism for oncogene activation.
+    - Designed the project with an idea to explore splice-mediated gene fusion events in cancer patients.

+    - Reanalyzed both whole exome sequencing (WES) and RNA-Seq data from over 10,000 patients across 33 cancer types from the TCGA project using a negative binomial-based generalized linear model.

+    - Discovered significant correlations between somatic mutations and the splicing of adjacent genes (transcript fusion), including the CDKN1A-RAB44 event in bladder, stomach, and skin cancers.

+    - Collaborated with other labs to validate the finding using CRISPR/Cas9 editing, RT-PCR, Sanger sequencing, qPCR, RNA-Seq, and phoenotyping assays.
+Analyzed the data and interpreted the results.

+    - Prepared the manuscript.
+Proposed a splicing-mediated readthrough stabilization (SRS) model as a novel mechanism for oncogene activation.

 - **RNA-binding protein RBM20-deficient dilated cardiomyopathy**

 Starting with a family affected by dilated cardiomyopathy, I analyzed whole exome sequencing (WES) and whole genome sequencing (WGS) data from the family members and identified a suspicious missense mutation in RBM20 through linkage analysis.
 Given that RBM20 is an RNA-binding protein, I further identified its splicing targets using RNA-Seq data from humans and pigs.
 We validated this finding by performing CRISPR/Cas9 editing in human induced pluripotent stem (iPS) cells and differentiating them into cardiomyocytes.
 By integrating gene expression data from thousands of tissues in the GTEx project, I proposed a model for the tissue-specific splicing of a mitochondrial inner membrane protein, IMMT, suggesting a molecular link between energy supply deficiencies and dilated cardiomyopathy.